Saturday, 30 January 2016.

 Later.
 I’ll do it one day.

-Besides, the rest of the flat is in tiptop shape.
-What else?
+So what, the rest of the flat is in tiptop shape.

 She’s taken a shower and is just relaxing in bed, enjoying the weekend over the clean sheets.
 Perfect.
 Life is good.
 There’s nothing better than chilling in bed with your skin against crisp, newly-changed sheets, with a warm eiderdown to cuddle and wrap your feet in.
 Is there?